jfnavarro/st_viewer/README.md

 * Build from the source

     - You can use the Cygwin based script called build_cygwin.sh to build it from the Cygwin terminal.
 Make sure the script is configured to the paths of your Visual Studio, Qt and QCustomplot and that the architecture is set to the one in your system (32 or 64) as well as the CMake variables (listed above)

     - Make a directory for the script to copy the build artifacts to.
 For example ‘st_bin’.

 	    mkdir st_bin

-        (When the build has completed this directory will contain the application and it’s installer).
+	(When the build has completed this directory will contain the application and its installer).

 	Then in a Cygwin terminal, for a production build type:

-            git clone st_client_repo ~/st_client
+	    git clone st_client_repo ~/st_client ~/st_client/build_cygwin.sh
-            ~/st_client/build_cygwin.sh ~/st_client production_build st_bin
+~/st_client production_build st_bin

 	or for a development build type:

 	    ~/st_client/build_cygwin.sh  ~/st_client  development_build  st_bin

 	At the end of the build script, the paths to the executable and to the package file are printed to the terminal so you can either execute the ST Viewer or install it from the installer which can be distributed as well.